-The authors would like to thank Beatriz Navascués and Magnus Lindskog for good discussions about the use of data in the model, and Gunther Haase for valuable advice and expertise regarding the radar observations.
+Acknowledgments.
+The authors thank Beatriz Navascués and Magnus Lindskog for good discussions about the use of data in the model and Gunther Haase for valuable advice and expertise on the radar observations.

-Data Availability Statement.

-Datasets used in the manuscript are publicly available upon request
+Data availability statement.
+Datasets used in the paper are publicly available upon request.